yeopster/UK_Company_Profiling/README.markdown

 ### Key Features
 - **Data Ingestion**: Loads and processes a CSV dataset (`CompanyV2 (July 2025).csv`) containing detailed information about UK companies, including company names, registration details, addresses, SIC codes, and financial statuses.
-- **API Integration**: Connects to the Companies House API to fetch additional company details, enhancing the dataset with real-time information (requires a valid API key).
+- **API Integration**: Connects to the Companies House API to fetch additional company details, enhancing the dataset with real-time information (requires a valid API key). __However, I got an issue to create an API key from Companies House__.
 - **Fuzzy Matching**: Uses `thefuzz` for intelligent string matching to identify similar company names or resolve inconsistencies in the dataset.
 - **Data Visualization**: Employs `matplotlib` and `seaborn` to create insightful visualizations, such as histograms of company incorporation dates or bar charts of industry sectors based on SIC codes.
 - **Comprehensive Analysis**: Provides a foundation for exploring company statuses (e.g., Active, Liquidation), financial metrics, and mortgage details, enabling deep dives into business trends.